KonnexionsGmbH/docker_images_pub/docker_images/kxn_dev/README.md

 ### 4.2 `ora_bench_dev` development

 Inside the Docker container you can either clone a `ora_bench` repository or switch to an existing `ora_bench` repository.

-If a Docker container with an Oracle database is located on the host computer it can be accessed by using the IP address of the host computer.
+If there is a docker container with an Oracle database on the host computer, it can be accessed in two ways:

+1. via the IP address of the host computer,
+2. via the docker network `ora_bench_net` - the development container `kxn_dev` must be included in this network beforehand

 Any `ora_bench` script can be executed inside the Docker container, for example:

     ./scripts/run_properties_standard.sh > run_properties_standard.log 2>&1